 stationery that she uses to promote her business.

 Judy and I recently collaborated again on her new website and business cards for Judy Thompson: Watercolor Addict.
 She’s added several business ventures to her repertoire and wants to promote her other watercolor and photography passions through her new site.
 Take a look at our new, creative collaborations via my project page Watercolor Addict.

 The Boston Terrier – Ellie – featured in Judy’s work is my beautiful, cherished scoobie.
 Ellie is my Earth angel and supervisor of all my design work!

 Versatility is my strength and passion.

 Welcome and thank you for visiting my web and digital design portfolio.
 I’m Beth (Beth A. Maxwell – BAM), and I’m glad you’re here!

-When you’re ready to talk about a new website or your plans to revise your current site, graphic design ideas or if you need help with understanding/using technology, please contact me.
+Please contact me when you’re ready to talk about a new website, your plans to revise your current site, graphic design ideas, or if you need help with using or understanding technology.